Benedicta-Onyekwere/Altschool-cloud-exercises-project/exercise 10/README.md

 `git clone https://github.com/f1amy/laravel-realworld-example-app.git`

-Then moved the it into my document root file using:
+Then moved it into my document file using:

 `mv laravel-realworld-example-app.gt bennieo`

 Then to confirm this has been done changed directory into **bennieo** and checked the file and cd back to previous directory using:

 `ls -al`